Introduction

 As a prerequisite, I assume you are familiar with C#, Docker, and RabbitMQ.

-This article covers pulling a RabbitMQ image from dockerhub and then containerizing it; creating a dummy .NET Core Web API which produces messages into the RabbitMQ queue; and developing a dummy consumer console application that listens to the queue to consume messages.
+This article covers pulling a RabbitMQ image from the docker hub and then containerizing it; creating a dummy .NET Core Web API that produces messages into the RabbitMQ queue; and developing a dummy consumer console application that listens to the queue to consume messages.

 The idea here is not to dwell too much into the intricacies and configurations of the RabbitMQ jargon, but to illustrate the way to connect to an instance running in a container through a dummy producer and consumer.